Studying human services and counseling at Wayne State

 Assistant Professor

-Dr. Suzanne Scott is a counseling professor, teaching counseling courses and school counseling courses at Wayne State College.
+Dr. Suzanne Scott is a counseling professor and the chair of the Counseling Department at Wayne State College, teaching counseling courses and school counseling courses.
 Her teaching interests include counseling courses such as professional ethics, foundations of school counseling, counseling children and adolescents, career counseling, consultation, practicum, and internship.
 Dr. Scott's qualifications and responsibilities meet the "core faculty" designation through CACREP's standards.

 Tobin Streff, M.S.